dalong0514/readnotes/20190201读书笔记/2019082Core-Python-Applications-Programming3EdR00.md

 #### 1.3.5 Looking for a Pattern within a String with search() (Searching versus Matching)

 The chances are greater that the pattern you seek is somewhere in the middle of a string, rather than at the beginning.
 This is where search() comes in handy.
 It works exactly in the same way as match, except that it searches for the first occurrence of the given regex pattern anywhere with its string argument.
 Again, a match object is returned on success; None is returned otherwise.
 We will now illustrate the difference between match() and search().
 Let’s try a longer string match attempt.
-This time, let’s try to match our string “foo” to “seafood”:
+This time, let’s try to match our string "foo" to "seafood":

 ```py
 >>> m = re.match('foo', 'seafood')  # no match